ChickenProp/chickenprop.github.com/drafts/boots-theory-and-wikipedia.md

 [1] is The Guardian, [Terry Pratchett estate backs Jack Monroe's idea for 'Vimes Boots' poverty index](https://web.archive.org/web/20220329192126/https://www.theguardian.com/books/2022/jan/26/terry-pratchett-jack-monroe-vimes-boots-poverty-index).
 This is an article about someone named Jack Monroe creating a price index, intended as an alternative to CPI, and naming it the "Vimes Boots Index".

-As a source for the claim, the relevant part of this is quoting Rhianna Pratchett, who says:
+As a source for Wikipedia's claim, the relevant part of this is quoting Rhianna Pratchett, who says:

 > My father used his anger about inequality, classism, xenophobia and bigotry to help power the moral core of his work.
 One of his most famous lightning-rods for this was Commander Vimes of the Ankh-Morpork City Watch

-Of course, Commander is a different rank than Captain.
+I note pedantically that Commander is a different rank than Captain.
 (Vimes is promoted from Captain to Commander in *Men at Arms*.)

 On the subject of boots theory, we have the original quote from *Men at Arms*, starting (as usual) with "the reason that the rich were so rich".
 Rihanna calls it a "musing on how expensive it is to be poor via the cost of boots".